-The Malloy brothers have long been idols of mine.
-They have a very unique and uncluttered view on the ocean and surfing.
+The Malloy brothers have long been idols of mine for years.
+They have a very unique and uncluttered view of the ocean and surfing.
 Not to mention, of course, they get to roam the world checking out places most of us can only fantasize about.
-Keith has always been a big fan of bodysurfing, and Come Hell of High Water was an epic film and Keith's first jump into surf flick making.
-Home run in our opinion!!
+Keith has always been a big fan of bodysurfing, and Come Hell or High Water was an epic film and Keith's first jump into surf flick making.
+A home run in our opinion!!

 Keith Malloy: Over the last two or three years, I've gone out and hung out with the Wedge Body Surfers, and really got to know that crew, and there's something in bodysurfing that attracts a unique individual.
 All these guys are really interesting and really just comical.
 They're not worried about if people are looking at them or impressed or anything and it's kind of like that in each area.
 Because it basically takes a great bodysurfing wave to attract a crew, whether it's in California or Hawaii or anywhere else, it brings this little tribe of bodysurfers together.